hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 ## Additional 3rd party provider of your choice from community

 You can also use a 3rd party provider of your choice from the community.
-In this section, we will discuss on how to create a namespace in GL CaaS cluster using a kubernetes community provider.
+In this section, we will discuss on how to create a namespace in GL CaaS cluster using Kubernetes community provider.

-### Kubernetes Provider
+### Kubernetes provider

-Below is the code block for adding **kubernetes** provider:
+Below is the code block for adding **Kubernetes** provider:

 ```json
 provider "kubernetes" {